alexpanzhar/Theatre_API/README.md

 running for the application to function correctly.
 Ensure that your database container or local installation is set up with the correct configurations specified in the `.env` file before starting the project.
+The example can be find in `example.env`

 ### Docker Setup: